 Vanderbilt Lives is an annual publication of creative nonfiction essays by Vanderbilt undergraduates.
 We accept submissions of nonfiction essays that discuss, demonstrate, or celebrate the diversity and breadth of experiences of students’ lives both before and during their years at Vanderbilt.
 These essays may be written for a class or outside of class.
 We welcome original nonfiction from any current Vanderbilt undergraduate.

 NEW!!!
-We will now offer an Editors' Prize for the Best Essay, sponsored by The Curb Center.
+We will now offer a $100 Editors' Prize for the Best Essay, sponsored by The Curb Center.

 We are no longer accepting submissions for the Spring 2019 issue.
 Any submissions will be considered for the Spring 2020 issue.

 Vol 2 (2019): I know these things to be true 04-03-2019